 Copies of speeches delivered by Waddell including his "Defense of the Cause"; letters to Waddell from James Sprunt and others praising his speeches, including one given at the unveiling of a Confederate monument in Raleigh, N.C., in 1895; a petition from the Democratic citizens of Wilmington, N.C., urging Waddell to address them; and letters from Carrie Moffitt and Mary Stevens Beall.
 There is also lengthy correspondence between Waddell and Richard H. Lewis regarding Waddell's religious beliefs, specifically, his refutation of "everlasting misery" for sinners, and his decision to hold the church responsible for "misrepresentations of Truth" and "libel on our Father."

 Materials chiefly concern Waddell's role in the 1898 Wilmington massacre and coup, called "race riots" by its white supremacist supporters, that murdered Black citizens, overthrew elected government, drove opposition Black and white political leaders out of Wilmington, and destroyed Black-owned property and businesses.
-Items include: a letter from the Committee of Colored Citizens of Wilmington, N.C., renouncing their support of newspaper editor A. L. Manly; a 9 November 1898 declaration issued by the white citizens of Wilmington, N.C., establishing an ultimatum for Manly to leave the city; a list of African-American citizens summoned by Waddell and other leaders of the white citizens group; and letters to Waddell from J. M. Cameron, Rebecca Cameron, W. H. Tate, and others praising Waddell for his handling of the turbulent situation.
+Items include: a letter from the Committee of Colored Citizens of Wilmington, N.C., renouncing their support of newspaper editor A. L. Manly; a 9 November 1898 declaration issued by the white citizens of Wilmington, N.C., establishing an ultimatum for Manly to leave the city; a list of African-American citizens summoned by Waddell and other leaders of the white citizens group; and letters from Rebecca Cameron to Waddell, calling for violence to resestablish white control of Wilmington, and others, including J. M. Cameron and W. H. Tate, praising Waddell's role in the coup.